krlawrence/graph/ChangeHistory.md

 - Added a new section "Comparing properties to the value of a sack".
 Issue #163
 - Added a new section "A warning that the '`path`' and '`as`' steps can also be memory intensive".
 - Renamed and re-worked the section "A warning that path finding can be memory and CPU intensive"
-- Added a section showing how to create a standard deviation in a single query #174
+- Added a section showing how to create a standard deviation in a single query.
+Issue #174
 - Added additional examples to the "Looking for the journey requiring the most stops" section and promoted that section by one level. #182
-- Added a new section "Quickly finding the hardest to get to airports" #182.
+- Added a new section "Quickly finding the hardest to get to airports".
+Issue #182.
+- Added additional examples to the coverage of `flatMap` Issue #183
 - Merged reader PRs #154, #160
 - Renamed HTML and PDF files to PracticalGremlin.
   - The prior Gremlin-Graph-Guide names will still work to avoid breaking bookmarks.
-- Improved grammar and fixed a few typos. #164, #180
+- Improved grammar and fixed a few typos.
+Issues #164, #180
 - Sample code updates
   - Added `quick-btree2.groovy` which adds a few more nodes to the treee than in `quick-btree.groovy`.
   - Added `RemoteWriteText.java` which shows how to turn traversals and GraphSON back into text queries.